 - Start with one cup of cooked rice.
 I used my Instant Pot, but you can easily cook this on the stove.

 - In a skillet, make scrambled eggs.
-Season for your preferences.
-Transfer out of pan temporarily.
+Season to your preferences.
+Set aside when cooked.

 - Pour the can of beans in sauce into the skillet and heat them through.
 It will take about 3-4 minutes.

 - Add the scrambled eggs and rice to the beans and mix thoroughly until it is well combined.
 Set aside to let it cool down.